Ziad-Ghoraba/Data-Structures-CPP/README.md

 2. Singly Linked List
    - Node-based structure with efficient insertion and deletion operations.
    - Custom implementation to understand linked data representation.
+3. Doubly Linked List
+   - Full implementation of a doubly linked list with forward and backward traversal.
+   - Efficient operations like insertion, deletion, and various utilities.

 ---